datreant/datreant/docs/bundles.rst

           individual Treants applies to using them in aggregate with Bundles.

-The aggregated tags for all members in a Bundle are accessible via :attr:`datreant.core.Bundle.tags`.
+The aggregated tags for all members in a Bundle are accessible via :attr:`datreant.Bundle.tags`.
 Just calling this property gives a view of the tags present in every member Treant::

     >>> b.tags